 We have excellent purpose-built facilities available to you.

-You will be based in the Department of Theatre, Film and Television on Campus East.
-Your contact hours will be divided between the Department of Theatre, Film and Television and Wentworth College on Campus West.
+You will be based in the School of Arts & Creative Technologies on Campus East.
+Your contact hours will be divided between the Theatre, Film, Television and Interactive Media building and Wentworth College on Campus West.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.